tmcd82070/evoab/README.md

 ## To Contribute

-If you change something, and it's useful, issue a [*merge request* here.](https://lar-git.west-inc.com/tmcdonald/evoab/merge_requests)
+If you change something, and it's useful, I would be very interested in hearing about it.

 ## Usage Example

-At this time, the main routine is `eoa`.
-It takes a count vector, model for lambda, and g-values, Here is an example of how it is run:
+The main routine is `eoa`.
+It takes a count vector, model for lambda, and g-values, Here is an example :

 This is fake data from a three year study on seven sites.
 First, the alpha and beta parameters for g-value distributions, one per year.